-Barber County sheriff’s office named in wrongful death suit
+Barber County Sheriff’s Office named in wrongful death suit

 • Failing to operate the jail in a safe manner.

 On April 9, 2018, Rennaker committed suicide in her cell.
-The lawsuit contends that no member of the sheriff department’s staff checked on her for an hour prior to her suicide.
+The lawsuit contends that no member checked on her for an hour prior to her suicide.

 The lawsuit asks for a jury trial to be held in United State District Court in Kansas City, Kansas.

 This is the second wrongful death suit filed against Brewer and Small.
-The other suit, filed by the family of Steven Myers who was shot with a bean bag round and died in 2017.
-It was dismissed in March of this year.
+The other suit, filed by the family of Steven Myers who was shot with a bean bag round and died in 2017, was dismissed in March of this year.